March 21st, 2016

-Blavatnik Biomedical Accelerator at Harvard University announces license and collaboration agreement with Merck to develop novel cancer therapeutics
+Blavatnik Biomedical Accelerator at Harvard University announces license and collaboration agreement

 Research alliance will advance small-molecule therapy for most common form of acute leukemia, targeting proteins involved in transcriptional regulation